 Many doctor’s have an “office policy” that they won’t fill out disability paperwork.
-Policy Schmolicy.
-You may be able to get them to come around.
-Here’s how:
+Many of our readers have found that they were still able to get the paperwork they needed!
+Here’s how they did it:

 TRY BEING CLEARER

 Some people feel shy, hesitant, embarrassed or confused about accepting their disability.
 This can make it hard for your doctor to understand how sick you are or why you are applying for disability.
 Here’s a few ideas for how you can have talk to your doctor during your regular visits and how you can talk to your doc about your disability application.
 Give it a try.
 See if your doctor becomes more supportive.

 Some people get really upset when they don’t get the support they were hoping for.
 Totally understandable.
 But it’s important to keep in mind that it is not your doctor’s job to fill out your disability paperwork.
 She does not have to do this.
 You are asking a favor.